More RuPaul references than you can shake a stick at

 Fifty-eight teams registered to take part in the annual two-day LGBT+ moot, which was judged by academics, barristers and solicitors from the likes of Doughty Street Chambers, Matrix Chambers and Leigh Day.
 It was won by Queen’s University Belfast students Ross Johnston, Christopher Monaghan, Morgan Hickman and Shea Glasgow, who were coached by former competitor Matthew Yardley.
 Oliver Small, Lucy Lodewyke, Cara Mcdonald-Parry and Helena Spector, from City, University of London made it to the final.

 Sam Russell from BPP University won the prize for best advocate in the preliminary rounds.
-Sarah Jane-Ewart and Oscar Davies from City won the spirit of the competition award, we’re sure at least in part thanks to Davies’ decision to compete in drag.
+Sarah and Oscar from City won the spirit of the competition award, we’re sure at least in part thanks to Oscar’s decision to compete in drag.

 Drag was certainly on the mind at this moot.
 Not least did the moot finish with a party featuring a performance by drag artist Kitty Monroe, its Twitter account is jam-packed with more RuPaul’s Drag Race references than you can shake a stick at: